 Planning and knowledge

 Don’t enter the market without proper planning.
 Get a good financial knowledge.
-Learn about basic fundamentals before entering the stock world.
+Learn about basic Fundamentals and if possible then Technicals too before entering the stock world.
 Make yourself familiar with terms like Earnings per share (EPS), P/E Ratio, Book Value, Return on Equity, Dividend, etc. You need to do your homework otherwise it won’t take a second for stock market to turn into your nightmare.